X

 Vocational Rehabilitation Counseling (M.S.)

-The Vocational Rehabilitation Counseling Program at the University of Memphis is a nationally recognized training program that offers a 48-semester hour, accredited curriculum.
-Vocational Rehabilitation Counselors use their skills and knowledge to assist individuals with intellectual, physical, and psychological disabilities so that they become or remain self-sufficient and productive members of society.
-Vocational Rehabilitation Counselors provide comprehensive counseling services that include individual assessment; individual, group, and family counseling; case management; career and vocational counseling; and job placement.
+The Vocational Rehabilitation Counseling Program at the University of Memphis is a nationally recognized training program that offers a 30-semester hour, accredited curriculum.
+Vocational Rehabilitation Counselors use their skills and knowledge to help individuals with intellectual, physical, and psychological disabilities become or remain self-sufficient and productive members of society.
+Vocational Rehabilitation Counselors provide comprehensive counseling services that include individual assessment; individual and group counseling; case management; career and vocational counseling; and job placement.

 Mission Statement